jsousadacunha/academic-kickstart/content/home/about.md

 # Biography

-Passionate computer engineer with more than twelve years' experience.
+Passionate computer engineer with more than 12 years' experience.
+Over the last 5 years I'm working as Lead Software Engineer for large backend Java/Java EE projects.
 My international career provides me a unique perspective of the profession and that brought me the opportunity to develop my skills in various sectors such as banking, health, industry, public and energy.

 Also, I'm a fanatic of running and trail-running.
 I search always new challenges and I try to surpass myself.